bmaunde/guidelines/erp-magento-integration-guide.md

 The integration to Magento is bi-directional.
 The backend systems acts as both a source and a target system.
 This implies that there two forms of logic that are required:

- 1. A framework for pushing data to Magento
+ 1. A framework for processing outbound data
-	 The expectation is that this should support pushing data on-demand as well as in real-time such as when a customer record has been updated
+	 The expectation is that this should support pushing data on-demand as well as in real-time such as when a customer record has been updated.
+Please refer to the Connector Integration Guide for more details on how to interact with the connector.
+2. API(s) for processing inbound data

 There are two stragegies that can be used when integrating through the Consnet Connector.
 A choice between any of the following:

  - Single Ingest API (recommended)